svanderburg/php-sbdata/README.md

 the result up gives us the required amount pages.

-(As a sidenote: in addition to referring to the function name, it is also possible to define the query function as an anonymous function and refer to the closure).
+(As a sidenote: in addition to referring to the function name, it is also possible to define the query function as a string).

 In addition to defining the table, we must also query the records that the table needs to display.